‘horticultural how-to and woo-woo’

 margaret roach, head gardener

 MAKE A PASS through each garden bed each week, since weeds are not just unsightly but steal moisture, nutrients and light from desired plants.
 Apply mulch to all beds to help in the plight.
 First: Learn to identify your opponents.
-Help with weed ID.
+Here’s help with weed ID.
+I am about to do battle with this prolific one—called clearweed.
+Look familiar?

 SOME PERENNIALS MAY be so tired they need a full cutback now or soon.
 My perennial geraniums, particularly the great groundcover Geranium macrorrhizum and extra-handsome G. phaeum, are like that.
 You sometimes have to make things worse for the garden to look better in the long run.